martppa/easydi/readme.md

-# Project Title
+# EasyDI

 Simple service locator for Java.

 ## Description

-A service locator intended to provide dependencies to small projects or for learning purposes.
+EaseyDI is a service locator intended to provide dependencies to small projects or for learning purposes.